CoFH/cofh.github.io/docs/cofh-world/world-generator-configuration/feature-types/cluster/index.md

 Options
 -------

-When using this feature type, the following value must be added to the [feature type configuration](/docs/cofh-world/world-generator-configuration/feature-format/#feature-type-configuration).
+When using this feature type, the following values must be added to the [feature type configuration](/docs/cofh-world/world-generator-configuration/feature-format/#feature-type-configuration).